opensauce17/aws_inventory_application_versions/README.md

 # AWS Inventory Checker

-This Python script checks the inventory of your AWS EC2 instances across multiple regions to determine if the "xz-utils" package is installed.
-It then generates a CSV report with the results.
+This script checks all your instances across different AWS regions to determine if they have a specified software package installed.
+By default, it checks for the "xz-utils" package, but you can specify any package you want to check.
+After the check, it generates a CSV file summarizing the results.

 ## Prerequisites